cybertec-postgresql/vip-manager/README.md

 ### nonlocal bind

-If you can't set `listen_addresses` to a wildcard address, you can explicitly specify only those adresses that you want to listen to.
+If you can't set `listen_addresses` to a wildcard address, you can explicitly specify only those addresses that you want to listen to.
 However, if you add the virtual IP to those addresses, PostgreSQL will fail to start when that address is not yet registered on one of the interfaces of the machine.
 You need to configure the kernel to allow "nonlocal bind" of IP (v4) addresses: